Dr. Seuss: The Lorax

-Clearly a product of the ecological movements of the early 1970s, the message of The Lorax continues to resonate today.
+Clearly a product of the ecological movements of the early 1970s, the message of this Dr. Seuss story continues to resonate today.
 Filled with songs, rhymes, and the distinctive style of Dr. Seuss' animation that has transcended generations, The Lorax is a fast-paced and highly creative parable on the perils of unchecked economic expansion and environmental damage.

 Originally a TV special, The Lorax was re-released on DVD to coincide with the 2012 Zac Ephron and Taylor Swift version of the story.
 For parents, this could present an opportunity to compare and contrast the past and present, in how themes and adaptations of classic children's books are interpreted then and now.
 Regardless, this version of The Lorax is definitely worth seeing.